meganw22/service-savvy/README.md

 ### Delete
 Only the authenticated user who created the ticket, can delete the ticket.
-For all other users, the delete button is not displayed or avaliable. the delete ticket process is a 2-step verification where the user is directed to a new page to confirm ticket requires deleting before they are re-directed back to the tickets list page.
+For all other users, the delete button is not displayed or avaliable.
+The delete ticket process is a 2-step verification where the user is directed to a new page to confirm ticket requires deleting before they are re-directed back to the tickets list page.
 ![image](https://github.com/meganw22/service-savvy/assets/141934888/bb836727-84d9-4f16-843d-ee8d0ad8a69a)

 ### Profile details